zaknesler/blend/README.md

 **blend** _[wip]_ is a lightweight, self-hosted RSS reader application written in Rust and Solid.js.
 It is heavily inspired by [yarr](https://github.com/nkanaev/yarr), and is a single binary with an embedded SQLite database that you can run wherever.
 This project is under development.

-Demo is available at [blend.zak.fm](https://blend.zak.fm), but there's currently not much to see and the database resets every hour.
+Demo is available at [blend.zak.fm](https://blend.zak.fm), but it has very limited functionality.
+The database resets every hour.

 #### Roadmap